• Study level

 Description

 A large part of our understanding of the Universe relies on the understanding and accurate modeling of stars.
-Stars constitute a very important part of the integrated light of galaxies, they are major contributors to the chemical and dynamical evolution of galaxies.
-In this course, we will discuss the physics describing the stellar structure and we will study how this structure evolves over time in the case of isolated stars.
+Stars make up a very important part of the integrated light of galaxies, and are major contributors to the chemical and dynamical evolution of galaxies.
+In this course, we will look at the physics describing stellar structure, and study how this structure evolves over time in the case of isolated stars.

 Read more